MFA in Writing

 Models & Mentors

 Our faculty-student ratio of 1:5 provides a true mentorship experience.
-You work closely with a core faculty member, writers who have distinguished themselves in their teaching as well as on the page.
+You work closely with a faculty member who is an accomplished writer distinguished in their teaching as well as on the page.

 Develop Your Skills

 Students can focus on one or more genres at Bennington.
 While most students choose to specialize in fiction, nonfiction, or poetry, others work across two genres through our Dual-Genre Degree.

 We are committed to increasing access to our program for students from diverse backgrounds and to building an inclusive community through sustained dialogue and practice.
 We offer scholarships to PEN’s Emerging Writers Fellows and Cave Canem poets and fund the emerging voices we want to support and read.

 Bennington's low-residency program offers a self-directed monthly pace that will allow you to develop a sustainable, lifelong writing practice.
 Though low-residency, we still provide students with teaching opportunities and access to professional development.

 Author of the New York Times bestseller, The Nest

 Bestselling author of Free Men and The Story of Land and Sea

 Charles Bock MFA '97